Reducing herbivore damage in woodland

 (b) which he has been given permission to use for the purpose by the occupier or, in the case of unoccupied land, by a person to whom it belongs.

-Stalking or flushing out must not involve the use of more than two dogs.
-Reasonable steps must be taken to ensure that as soon as possible after being found or flushed the wild mammal is shot dead by a competent person, and, in particular, each dog used in the stalking or flushing is kept under sufficiently close control to ensure that it does not prevent or obstruct the animal from being shot.
+Reasonable steps must be taken to ensure that, as soon as possible after being found or flushed, the wild mammal is shot dead by a competent person and, in particular, each dog used in the stalking or flushing is kept under sufficiently close control to ensure that it does not prevent or obstruct the animal from being shot.

-However, an exemption to the Act allows the use of a single dog below ground for the purpose of preventing, or reducing, serious damage to game birds or wild birds which a person is keeping or preserving, for the purpose of their being shot.
-Further exemptions include the hunting of rats and rabbits.
+However, an exemption to the Act allows the use of a single dog below ground for the purpose of preventing or reducing serious damage to game birds or wild birds which a person is keeping or preserving for the purpose of their being shot.

 It is an offence to take or destroy, or attempt to do so, any fish in water, which is private property or in which there is a private right of fishery.
 This includes all forms of fish, whether game or coarse, and is covered by Schedule 1 of the Theft Act 1968.

 The Environment Agency and Natural Resources Wales are the governing bodies responsible for regulating and enforcing fisheries legislation in England and Wales respectively.
 Environment Agency fisheries enforcement officers – water bailiffs – have the same powers, liabilities and responsibilities as a police constable when enforcing fisheries legislation.
-Any suspected illegal fishing activity should be reported directly to the Environment Agency on their emergency line 0800 807 060.
+Any suspected illegal fishing activity should be reported directly to the Environment Agency on its emergency line 0800 807 060.
 Trained staff will then be able to pass on your information to officers on duty in the relevant area.
 Where the fishing rights are owned or leased by a club or individual, Schedule 1 of the Theft Act 1968 will also apply.

-There is no longer a citizen’s power of arrest attached to this offence.
+There is no citizen’s power of arrest attached to this offence.
 A police constable can arrest a suspect where an offence against this schedule has been committed.
 An Environment Agency water bailiff can only make an arrest, if, in committing the offence, the person has also contravened the Salmon and Freshwater Fisheries Act 1975 and/or Salmon Act 1986.
 Anything the offender had with him for taking or destroying fish when he committed the offence may be seized.

 Where the fish are already owned, i.e. in enclosed water where there is no route for the fish to escape, or the fish have already been reduced into possession, they can be regarded as property, rather than wild animals.
 Then they are dealt with under section 1 of the Theft Act 1968.